hongphuc95/vite-mon-visa/README.md

 ```
 docker run -d --name <app_name> --env-file <env_file_path> hongphuc95/vite-mon-visa
 ```
-To configure the environment file please refer to the `Configuration` section in this doc
+To configure the environment file please refer to the `Configuration` section in this documentation

-## Build the project from the code source
+## Run the project locally
+To launch this project on your local machine, execute these commands below:
 ```
 python3 -m venv venv
 source ./venv/bin/activate
 pip install -r requirements.txt
+python app.py
 ```

 # Configuration